serviceanimals/Harper/paychecktime.md

 [![imgs/20200728_092823.jpg](https://github.com/serviceanimals/Harper/raw/master/imgs/20200728_092823.jpg)](https://github.com/serviceanimals/Harper/raw/master/imgs/20200728_092823.jpg)

+Service Dog Natalie Harper working at the Flint MTA Plaza on July 28th 2020.
+Even being able to work can stimulate the work effectiveness of a service dog, and can be like a paycheck.

 <video src = "imgs/vids/20200814_142329.mp4" controls width="328"> Your browser does not support embedded video through HTML5.  </video>

 <video src = "imgs/vids/20200505_152314.mp4" controls width="328"> Your browser does not support embedded video through HTML5.  </video>